LauraRuis/multimodal_seq2seq_gSCAN/README.md

 Find all commands to reproduce the experiments in `all_experiments.sh` containing the used parameters and seeds.
 For a detailed file with all parameters, seeds, and other logging per training run, see `documentation/training_logs/`.
 Before trainig unzip the data in folder `data`.
-For a demo on training a small model on a dummy dataset, refer to the last section of this readme headed 'demo'.
+For a demo on training a small model on a dummy dataset, refer to [the last section of this readme](https://github.com/LauraRuis/multimodal_seq2seq_gSCAN#demo-training-a-model-on-a-dummy-dataset).

 ## Getting Started